BBottoml/Letterboxd-friend-ranker/README.md

 Step(iii)

 Lastly, you will need Chromedriver.
 This is a tool Google developed to automate/test web browsing.
-Please search and download the appropriate version.
+Please search and download the appropriate version. <a href="http://chromedriver.chromium.org/">Here</a> is the link to Chromedriver.
+I have utilized this program on both an Ubuntu machine and a Windows machine.
+If I recall correctly, Selenium (the main dependency) recommends Chomredriver 14.xxx for Linux.
+I run the newest Chormedriver release on the Windows machine.

 ## Running and utilizing

 To run the program:

 ```
-python3 main.py
+python3 -u main.py
 ```

 ## License